Link07109/Falcon-Scouter/README.md

 - Uses Cloud Firestore for the storage of all scouting data.
 - Uses The Blue Alliance's v3 HTTP API for retrieval of event and team specific information such as the teams competing and their ccwm.
+- Uses Google Scripts for adding scouting data to an external spreadsheet.

 ## Usage
-- Instructions:
+- Installing Ionic
+  - Intructions for installing ionic can be found here: https://ionicframework.com/docs/intro/installation/

 - Setting up the app
+  - Run `npm i` while in the root directory to install all the node dependencies.
-    - Create file `src/app/credentials.ts`.
-This will house our Firebase and TBA keys.
+  - Create file `src/app/credentials.ts` to house our Firebase and TBA keys.
   - Firebase config
       - Go to https://console.firebase.google.com/u/0/ and create a new project - name it whatever you want.
       - Click on "Add Firebase to your web app" and copy the config into the `src/app/credentials.ts` file.
   - TBA v3 HTTP API key
       - Go to https://www.thebluealliance.com/account and add a new Read API Key called "X-TBA-Auth-Key" and copy it's value into the `src/app/credentials.ts` file.
   - Make sure you name the consts in your `src/app/credentials.ts` file like so:
     ```
     export const xTBAauthKey = 'your-tba-api-key-goes-here';

     export const firebaseConfig = {
-        // firebase config info goes here
+        // firebase config info goes in here
     };
     ```

 - Running the app
-    - Running it in-brower
+  - Running it in a brower
-      - Open a terminal window in the root directory and run `ionic serve`.
+    - Open a terminal window in the root directory and run `ionic serve --lab`.
   - Running it on a device
     - Intructions for running ionic apps on devices can be found here: https://ionicframework.com/docs/intro/deploying/

 ## Screenshots